Seagate/cloudfuse/README.md

 Please refer to the [Installation from source](https://github.com/Seagate/cloudfuse/wiki/Installation-From-Source) to manually install Cloudfuse.

-## Config
-The GUI can help you quickly configure Cloudfuse.

-* There are three ways to run the GUI:
-  - Open the Cloudfuse GUI provided in the installation package -- COMING SOON!
-  - Extract either the tar or zip files to your computer and launch the `cloudfuseGUI`.
-  - Run the GUI from source, see instructions [here](https://github.com/Seagate/cloudfuse/wiki/Running-the-GUI-from-source)
-* Select the desired type of cloud (Azure or S3).
-* Click `config`, which opens a new window for settings.
-* Enter the credentials for your cloud:
-  - Go to [S3 Storage Configuration](https://github.com/Seagate/cloudfuse/wiki/S3-Storage-Configuration) to find S3 credential requirements.
-  - Go to [Azure Storage Configuration](https://github.com/Seagate/cloudfuse/wiki/Azure-Storage-Configuration) to find Azure credential requirements.
-* Select you desired pipeline mode:
-  - File Caching: Browse to a folder you wish to have you temp file caching.
-  - Streaming: If 0MB are selected, streaming will not cache any blocks.
-  - Go to [File-Cache](https://github.com/Seagate/cloudfuse/wiki/File-Cache) and [Streaming](https://github.com/Seagate/cloudfuse/wiki/Streaming) for details.
-* Save your changes for the GUI to write your new config file.

-You can also manually configure the config file without the GUI, you can find instructions [here](https://github.com/Seagate/cloudfuse/wiki/Config-File).

 ## Basic Use

-### Linux
-Launch the provided GUI and use the [Config instructions above](#Config) to configure the settings.
-* `To mount`
+The quickest way to get started with Cloudfuse is to use the GUI.
+Open Cloudfuse from the desktop shortcut to launch it.
+If you installed Cloudfuse from an archive, you can run the GUI by running `cloudfuseGUI` from the extracted archive.
+To run the GUI from source, see instructions [here](https://github.com/Seagate/cloudfuse/wiki/Running-the-GUI-from-source).

+* Choose mount settings
+  - Select the desired type of cloud (Azure or S3).
+  - Click `config` to open the settings window.
+  - Enter the credentials for your cloud storage container
+  (see [here for S3](https://github.com/Seagate/cloudfuse/wiki/S3-Storage-Configuration), or [here for Azure](https://github.com/Seagate/cloudfuse/wiki/Azure-Storage-Configuration) credential requirements).
+  - Select file caching or streaming mode (see [File-Cache](https://github.com/Seagate/cloudfuse/wiki/File-Cache) and [Streaming](https://github.com/Seagate/cloudfuse/wiki/Streaming) for details).
+  - Close the settings window and save your changes.

+  Cloudfuse will store the config file in `	C:\Users\{username}\AppData\Roaming` on Windows and in `/opt/cloudfuse/` on Linux.
+  You can also edit the config file directly (see [guide](https://github.com/Seagate/cloudfuse/wiki/Config-File)).
+* Mount your container
-  - Through the main window in the GUI, browse to the location you want your cloud to be mounted, then select the EMPTY folder you want.
+  - Click `Browse` Through the main window in the GUI, browse to the location you want your cloud to be mounted, then select the EMPTY folder you want.
 You may need to create this folder.
-  - In the drop down menu, select the type of cloud you have, S3 or Azure, then click `mount`.
-  - You should now see your data in the folder you selected.
+  - Click `Mount`.
+  - Watch for status messages below.
+On success, your files will appear in the mount directory.
+    Note: if mount fails with an error mentioning WinFSP, you may need to install WinFSP (see [installation instructions](#Installation)).

+  On Windows, mounted containers will persist across system restarts.
-* `To unmount`
+* Unmount
-  - Through the main window in the GUI, browse to your mounted folder and select it.
+  - Make sure the mount directory you want to unmount is listed.
+If it isn't, click `browse` and select it.
-  - Select the type of cloud you have, S3 or Azure.
-  - Click the unmount mutton.
+  - Click the `unmount` mutton.
-  - The mount folder should now be empty.

-### Windows
-Note: Make sure WinSFP is installed, found in the [install instructions](#Installation).
-* `To Mount`
-  - Run the provided GUI.
-  - To attach your cloud to a folder, browse to the location you want your cloud to mount and make sure that directory is empty.
+  - Watch for a status message below.
+On success, the mount directory will become empty.
-  - Select the type of cloud you want, either S3 or Azure.
-  - Click mount.

-* `To Unmount`
-  - Launch the provided GUI.
-  - Through the main window of the GUI, browse to the folder you want unmounted and select it.
-  - Select the type of cloud you have mounted, either S3 or Azure.
-  - Click unmount.
+    Note: If you enabled the `Persist File Cache` option, the local file cache for the container will be kept and reused when the container is mounted again.

 You can also use the [command line interface](#Command-Line-Interface) to mount and unmount.

 ## Health Monitor

 Cloudfuse also supports a health monitor.
 It allows customers gain more insight into how their Cloudfuse instance is behaving with the rest of their machine.
 Visit [here](https://github.com/Seagate/cloudfuse/wiki/Health-Monitor) to set it up.